shalynbarrios/3x3-Rubik-Cube-Blindfold-Practice/README.md

 ## Other Notes

 This project is available in two formats: a Jupyter Notebook file and a standard Python `.py` file.
 While both versions work, I recommend using the `.py` file as it is more accessible, follows standard coding practices, and is easier to run in most environments.

+## What's Next

+I'm currently developing a program for corner piece practice.
+Once completed, this file will be added to the repository—stay tuned for updates!

+I'm also working on a program that lets you practice solving edge pieces from a scramble.
+The program will provide an edge-only scramble, and you'll need to type in the letters to solve it.
+The computer will then check your input for accuracy.

+**Example:**

+Scramble: L D2 R' D2 B2 D2 R' U2 F2 R2 D' L D' U B' U L

+User Input: S D N L

+Feedback: Correct!

 Happy cubing!

+## License

 **UNDER MIT LICENSE**